Freedom Lane: A Stone’s Throw

 “Luca DiGennovese,” Paulie said.
-“An old associate of mine.
+“He’s an old associate of mine.
 I would hope he’d have the common curtesy to die before showing his face in here again.”

 “You gonna get your gun?”
 Da’Quarius asked.

-“He ain’t worth the price of a bullet,” Paulie said.
+“He isn’t worth the price of a bullet,” Paulie replied.

 “You came to my restaurant, stunad!”
 Paulie said.
-“Who else would be here?
-The freakin’ Pope?!”
+“Who else would be here, the friggin’ Pope?!”

 “Maybe if the Pope forgot to wear deodorant!”
 Luca said, snorting with laughter.

-“You sure you don’t want yo gun, Unca Paulie?”
-Da’Quarius asked moving towards the counter.
-“I can go get it and make sure da safety’s off.”
+“You sure you don’t wan’cho gun, Unca Paulie?”
+Da’Quarius asked, moving toward the counter.
+“I can get it an’ make sure da’ safety’s off.”

 “Oh!”
 Luca said.
 “Who’s the midget?”

-“That’s my nephew,” Paulie said proudly.
+“That’s my nephew,” Paulie said.
 “Better take a hike before I have him turn the hose on ya!”

 “Your nephew?”
-Luca said.
+Luca asked.
 “Looks like an african Pygmy to me!”

-Luca left before Paulie could break free of Tony’s hold, but Luca was long gone.
+Luca left before Paulie could break free of Tony’s hold.